eszterkaloz/from-python-to-java-microservices-oldschool-1/README.md

 ### Request

 Each HTTP request consists of an HTTP Method, an endpoint and a list of parameters.
-These requests are formatted like the following example:
+These requests are formatted like the folshorting example:

 `GET https:0.0.0.0:60000/apivideos?search=lenovo thinkpad`